bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 In the list at the top you can add and remove languages to/from the CMS and you can set the default language.
-Just below you can define whether Axon Ivy should automatically create a value for every language of the CMS if you create a new Content Object or not.
+Just below you can define whether
+|axon-ivy| should automatically create a value for every language of the
+CMS if you create a new Content Object or not.
 Do not use this option if you do not need content in multiple languages or if you :ref:`export the CMS content <cms-export>` to translate it.
 Use the option if you know